Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Studies consistently show that breast cancer screenings save lives.
-Talk to your healthcare provider about when you should begin getting breast cancer screenings.
+Talk to your healthcare provider about when you should begin getting breast cancer screenings and how often you should get them.
 They can also tell you what type of screening is best for you.

 Screenings alone don’t diagnose breast cancer.
-Healthcare providers often use a combination of screenings, tests and procedures to make a breast cancer diagnosis.
+It takes a combination of tests and procedures to make a breast cancer diagnosis.
+But breast cancer screenings tell your provider when they need to look closer for possible cancer.

-What are the types of breast cancer screenings?
+What are the different types of breast cancer screenings?

-There are several types of tests that healthcare providers use to detect breast cancer, and each works a little differently.
-Providers often use two or three to help lead them to a breast cancer diagnosis.
+Healthcare providers use several types of imaging tests to examine your breast tissue and check for signs of breast cancer.
+Providers may use two or three tests to help lead them to a breast cancer diagnosis.
 A radiologist analyzes the images that breast cancer screenings produce.

 Mammogram